Skip to main content

 2 mentions Positive Neutral Negative

-The emulator is noted for its intriguing horror atmosphere but suffers from various glitches, particularly in areas like stairs and ventilation ducts.
-While the graphics could be improved, the game remains a recommended short and free experience despite these stability issues.
+The emulator is noted for its intriguing horror atmosphere but suffers from glitches, particularly in areas like stairs and ventilation ducts.
+While the graphics could be improved, the game is still recommended for its short, free experience despite these stability issues.

 • “The emulator is an interesting horror game that has some glitches in certain places, such as stairs or ventilation ducts.
 It has a good atmosphere of terror, although the graphics are improvable.
 Even so, I recommend playing it; it is short and free.”